api-evangelist/api-pulse/README.md

 # API Pulse
-This is a proposed schema for publishing to the API Pulse.
+This is a proposed schema for publishing to the API Pulse that captures a snapshot of how APIs are used across industries.

 ## Background
-The API industry needs an ongoing pulse of APIs that is/has:
+The API industry is in need of data that helps share how everyone is using APIs, but prioritizes the following elements.

 - Vendor Neutral
 - API-First
-- Open Schema
 - Across Industries
 - Across Countries
 - Across Signals
-- Bi-Annual Reports
+- Twice Year Reports
-- Ongoing Checks
+- Ongoing Pulse Checks

 ## Goals
-The goal of the API Pulse is to help organizations and individuals understand:
+The goal of the API Pulse is to help organizations and individuals understand better understand the industries around them.

-- Position in Industries
+- Position in Existing Industries
-- State of Industries
+- State of Existing Industries
+- Awareness of New Industries
+- Introduction to Common Practices

 ## Schema
-The schema is currently defined as an OpenAPI with JSON Schema.
+The schema is currently defined as an OpenAPI 3.1 with JSON Schem which provides a machine-readable draft of the following signals.

 ### People
 Pulse of the people.